-- First of all, this cemetery is home to the tombs of many famous and important people of Argentina.
+- First of all, this cemetery is home to the tombs of many famous and important people of Buenos Aires and Argentina.
 Recoleta Cemetery opened in 1822 as the first public cemetery and it was the resting place of Argentine high society.
-Some of them include: Eva Perón (former first lady), Sarmiento (Argentina’s seventh President), Julio Argentino Roca (former president, the one in the 100 pesos bills) and Victoria Ocampo (writer).
+Eva Perón (former first lady) grave is located in Recoleta Cemetery.
+Other important people buried here are: Sarmiento (Argentina’s seventh President), Julio Argentino Roca (former president, the one in the 100 pesos bills) and Victoria Ocampo (famous writer).
 The list goes on and on.
 Being buried here meant you were a prestigious person.
 Photo credit

 - The architecture.
 The tombs were all built to impress, and demonstrate the importance and power of the dead person.
 The cemetery contains mausoleums elaborated with marble, decorated with art nouveau and deco statues, resembling Gothic chapels and Greek temples.
 You will find the most beautiful, elegant and also weird tombs.
 Works by famous Argentine sculptors are found in many memorials.